CommunityToolkit/Aspire/README.md

 The .NET Aspire Community Toolkit is a collection of common components and extensions for development with .NET Aspire.

 All features are contributed by you, our amazing .NET community, and maintained by a core set of maintainers.
+Check out our [FAQ](./docs/faq.md) for more information.

 ## 👀 What does this repo contain?